ZpippoZ/minecraft-vertical-decoder-generator/README.md

 # minecraft-vertical-decoder-generator
-This creates a world edit schematic of a vertical redstone decoder, based on the inputted number of bits.
+This creates a WorldEdit schematic (using Sloimay's [mcschematic](https://pypi.org/project/mcschematic/) library) of a vertical redstone decoder, based on the inputted number of bits.
 Change the output folder.